fbpx

 The appellant will have to include, together with the Notice of Appeal, a $775 filing fee per check, money order, cash, credit card or electronic transfer of funds unless the appellant has a waiver of fee.

-The check or money order must be made payable to the Executive and/ or to the Clerk Officer Court of Appeal.
-A second check or money order for $100 must also be included, made payable to the “Clerk of the Superior Court”, and is a deposit for the transcript of the clerk.
+The check or money order must be payable to the Executive and/or to the Clerk Officer Court of Appeal.
+A second check or money order for $100 must also be payable to the “Clerk of the Superior Court”.
+This is for a deposit for the transcript of the clerk.

 Whether these charges are not paid or suspended, or if the appellant’s check bounces, the court must inform the appellant that he or she has 15 days to either pay or waive the charge, or the appeal might be dismissed.

-If the case is dismissed, if there is a good reason why the payment is late, the court can reinstate the appeal on a petition.
+If there is a good reason why the payment is late, the court can reinstate the appeal on a petition.

 When the court grants the motion to re-establish the appeal, it will give a specific time to make payment.